JackieDo/Laravel-Dotenv-Editor/README.md

 ),
 ```

-- The next step is add the follow line to the section `aliases` in file `config/app.php`:
+- The next step is to add the following line to the section `aliases` in the file `config/app.php`:

 ```php
 'DotenvEditor' => Jackiedo\DotenvEditor\Facades\DotenvEditor::class,
 ```

 ## Configuration
-To get started, you'll need to publish configuration file:
+To get started, you'll need to publish the configuration file:

 ```shell
 $ php artisan vendor:publish --provider="Jackiedo\DotenvEditor\DotenvEditorServiceProvider" --tag="config"